-Have you ever wondered why there were so many definitions of employee engagement?
+Have you ever wondered why there are so many definitions of employee engagement?
 Organizations around the globe are striving to build a culture of engagement, yet the various definitions often cloud their efforts.

 Rewards and recognition, learning and development, health and fitness, perks and benefits are all categories that commonly use employee engagement to describe their initiatives.

 If you search for “definition of employee engagement,” you’ll come up with a seemingly unending list of definitions from consultants to multinational corporate conglomerates—and everyone in between.
 Here’s a selection of some of the best (or most curious) definitions we’ve seen:

 - “The emotional commitment the employee has to the organization and its goals.”
 Kevin Kruse, Forbes Contributor and NY Times Best Selling Author

 - “The art of getting people to believe what you want them to believe.”
 Jim Whitehurst, CEO of Red Hat

 - “Emotional connection an employee feels toward his or her employment organization, which tends to influence his or her behaviors and level of effort in work-related activities.”
 Business Dictionary

 - “A business management concept that describes the level of enthusiasm and dedication a worker feels toward his/her job.
 Engaged employees care about their work and about the performance of the company, and feel that their efforts make a difference.”
 Investopedia